6.1 Statement of Intent.

 (a) The Board and the UFF fully support all laws intended to protect and safeguard the rights and opportunities of each faculty member, staff member, and student to work and learn in an environment free from any form of unlawful discrimination or unlawful harassment.

-(b) The parties recognize their obligations under federal and State laws, rules, and regulations prohibiting unlawful discrimination and unlawful harassment and affirm their commitment to create a diverse faculty that brings new perspectives and new talent into the academy.
+(b) The parties recognize their obligations under federal and State laws, rules, and regulations prohibiting discrimination or harassment, including Title IX of the Education Amendments of 1972, the Violence Against Women Act, and the Jeane Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+The parties reaffirm their commitment to create a diverse faculty that brings new perspectives and new talent into the academy.
 To this end, the Board, with the support of the UFF, will work to implement programs, policies, and practices to facilitate the recruitment of a diverse faculty.

 (c) Nothing in this Article is intended to alter the eligibility requirements for benefits provided by the University.